francescomucio/exasol-explain/README.md

 Grab the scripts in the scripts folder and run them on you EXASOL.

+Then run the command (open your schema or put your schema name in front of the `profiling` script:

+    alter session set SQL_PREPROCESSOR_SCRIPT = profiling;

+Now every time you will run a command it will pass trough the profiling script.

+If you want to disable this preprocess script you run:

+    alter session set SQL_PREPROCESSOR_SCRIPT = null;

+Or replace `null` with a different script.

 ## How to Use It

 ### explain